taskadapter/taskadapter/README.md

 ## How to build from source code

-Compile and test:

-    ./gradlew clean build

-Full build:

-    ./gradlew clean build distZip
+    ./gradlew clean build -Pvaadin.productionMode

-This creates a ZIP file in taskadapter\launcher\build\distributions folder.
-Unpack the ZIP anywhere, run bin/launch.bat.
+This creates a ZIP file in taskadapter\webui\build\distributions folder.
+Unpack the ZIP anywhere, run `bin/webui` script.
 It will automatically open TA URL in browser when the web app is ready.

 ## How to run locally